 Are you a start-up without a website?

-If this is you, we’ll begin by talking about what you want to achieve with your website, as every website needs a purpose.
-Perhaps you want to generate sales leads, list event information, or sell a product.
-It could be a combination of several different elements.
+If this is you, we’ll begin by talking about what you want to achieve with your website.
+Every site needs a purpose – to generate sales leads, list event information, or sell a product.

-The next step is deciding on how to engage with your audience, and once you have them on board, how to encourage them to take an action.
-And we'll need to determine what information they will need and a hierarchy in which to provide it.
+The next step is to decide how to engage with your audience, and once you have them on board, how to encourage them to take action.
+We’ll need to determine what information they will need and a hierarchy in which to provide it.

-Speaking of audiences we also need to know who they are.
-This will allow us to engage with them in an appropriate tone of voice, using copy and visuals that they'll find appealing.
-Understanding the audience makes it possible to create a website that is customer focused and user-centric.
+Speaking of audiences, we also need to know who they are.
+This will allow us to engage with them in an appropriate tone of voice, using copy and visuals that they’ll find relevant.
+Understanding the audience makes it possible to create a website that is customer focused and user centric.

 Do you already have a website, but it isn’t working for you?

-If your business already has a website but it isn’t working, we’ll need to do some snooping around to find out why.
-It might be that your business has changed and the site no longer represents what you do.
-Perhaps the audience has changed and you're no longer relevant to them.
-Or it could be because you have new competition and your website is battling against a higher ranking, or more appealing, competitor.
-Whatever the reason, we'll reassess your goals and focus on what needs to be changed to improve your business success.
+If your business already has a website but it isn’t working, we will need to find out why.
+It might be that your business has changed, and the site no longer represents what you do.
+Perhaps the audience has altered and you’re no longer relevant to them.
+Whatever the reason, we will reassess your goals and focus on what needs to be changed to improve your business success.

 This is where we work out every element of your website to form a structured site plan with a hierarchy of information.
 This can be done using a simple bulleted list, or graphically with a flow chart.
-Sometimes it’s easier to use post-it-notes stuck on the wall!
-The site plan will show the page sections of the site and how they link together.
-Standard sections will include services, events, case studies or a blog.
+The site plan will show the page sections of the site and how they link together with a basic outline of content.

-Once the site plan has been agreed we can look at creating a wireframe version.
-This will show what elements need to be included on each page and the rough position of each.
-At this stage we won’t be looking at the visual design as such - that’s coming up next.
+Once the site plan has been agreed, we create a wireframe prototype.
+It will allow you to test the navigation and flow of information.
+At this stage we won’t be looking at the visual design – that’s coming up next.

 Visual design development

-Following your comments, we revise and refine the design and we begin work on the pages that have not been shown in the previous stage.
+Following your comments, we will revise and refine the design and work on pages that have not been shown in the initial design stage.